Ding1119/CGMCL/README.md

 ### 📊 Experimental Results

-Below is a comparison of multi-class classification performance between unimodal and proposed CGMCL on the melanoma dataset:
+Below is a comparison of average multi-class classification performance between unimodal and proposed CGMCL on the melanoma dataset:

 <p align="center">
     <img src="imgs/exp_table.png" width="100%"\>